quicwg/ops-drafts/draft-ietf-quic-applicability.md

 version and Connection IDs), the short header exposes at most only a single Connection ID.

-Note that the Connection ID in the short header may be omitted, requested via the omit_connection_id transport parameter.
-However, even if requested, the Connection ID may be present on short header packets, e.g. for identification purposes during Path MTU Discovery.
+Note that the Connection ID in the short header may be omitted.
+This is a per-connection configuration option; if the Connection ID is not present, then the peer omitting the connection ID will use the same local address for the lifetime of the connection.

 ## Server-Generated Connection ID